mrtrevisan/fuzz-name-matching/README.md

 ### How to use

-1. Create a .venv dir (pipenv will use it as project virtual env)
+1. Create a .venv dir: (pipenv will use it as project virtual env)
 ```
 mkdir .venv
 ```

-2. Run pipenv install (this will install all dependecnies)
+2. Run pipenv install: (this will install all dependecnies)
 ```
 pipenv install
 ```

-3. Place your data csv in data dir, name it 'data.csv'.
+3. Place your data csv in data dir, name it ```data.csv```.
+An example is provided, following CAPES' standard.
 Your file tree should look like this:
 ```
 .
 +-- .venv